andhus/stardag/README.md

 For context see [Composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).

-### How composability is achieved in stardag
+### How composability is achieved in `stardag`

 Rather straight forward: A task can take other tasks as parameters.
-The consuming/downstream task declares the _expectations_ on the input/upstream task by regular type hinting regarding what type of target the input/upstream task produces.
+The consuming/downstream task declares the _expectations_ on the input/upstream task by type hinting what type of target the input/upstream task is expected to produce.
 Example:

 ```python
 from stardag.build.sequential import build